cyniu88/CarPuter/README.md

 -	** Then...
 Begin to send and receive commands to the OBD2 Interface **

-7)	Exemple of a communication attempt via terminal that acctually worked (sent commands and HC-05/ELM327/OBD2 reply):
+7)	Exemple of a communication attempt via Arduino terminal that acctually worked (sent commands and HC-05/ELM327/OBD2 reply):

--	AT+INIT		Reply: OK
+-	AT+INIT		Reply: OK		// Note that the HC-05 Module remembered ROLE=1 and CMODE=0 commands.

 -	AT+INQ		Reply: +INQ:8818:56:6898EB,1F00,7FFF		OK